techtown-training/microservices-bootcamp/exercise/fargate/exercise09-docker_multi-tier_app.md

 docker-compose rm
 ~~~

-Docker-compose is a very handly tool when running workload on a single host.
+Docker-compose is a very handy tool when running workload on a single host.
 To get more of an idea what docker-compose does check out the online help provided:
 ~~~bash
 docker-compose help
 ~~~